P9-CovertCommunication/Exercises/Performance and Reliability Analyses of Communication Network/T4_Congestion_control/T4_Congestion_control.md

 - **RTT** - The RTT is the time taken for a packet to travel from the source to the destination and back again.
 Naturally this time may also be influenced by channel distortions, but it can serve as an indicator of congestion, as it may indicate long queue times at the router.
 This means buffers are filling up and packets are waiting to be serviced.

 ## Task 6.
 What is the fairness problem in TCP congestion control?
-The Fairness problem in TCP congestion control refres to the problem that more aggressive congestion constrol methodes(Reno) take up all the bandwidth, resulting in devices using the more fair Vegas get a small Congersiton Window.
-This is due to Vegas using increases in Round Trip time(RTT) as congestion control, resulting Vegas backing of earlyer, then Loss based moddels.
+The Fairness problem in TCP congestion control refers to the problem that more aggressive congestion control methods (Reno) take up all the bandwidth, resulting in devices using a more fair method (Vegas) getting a smaller congestion window.
+This happens, due to the fact that Vegas bases the congestion window on changes in RTT, whereas Reno is based on when a packet loss is observed.
+This causes Vegas to back off early when competing with Reno, due to the RTT increasing which, in Vegas indicates congestion, but in reality it is Reno taking up more bandwidth.

 <div style="text-align: center;">
   <img src="https://raw.githubusercontent.com/P9-CovertCommunication/Exercises/refs/heads/main/Performance%20and%20Reliability%20Analyses%20of%20Communication%20Network/T4_Congestion_control/Fairness_problem.png", width="500"/>